On July 1, 1863, the quiet town of Gettysburg, Pennsylvania, became hell.

 The drama and bloodshed of the battle turned the sleepy town of Gettysburg into a tourist attraction nearly overnight.

 Hundreds of thousands of people have traveled to Pennsylvania to watch live reenactments over the years.
 Even Hollywood paid a visit.
-The 1993 drama Gettysburg was filmed in the fields where the battle really occurred.
+The 1993 drama Gettysburg was filmed in the fields where the battle occurred.

 Five thousand reenactors were hired for the movie — all in genuine, period-appropriate clothing.
-One day, a few of the actors were resting at Little Round Top when a haggard old man in a union uniform approached them.
+One day, a few actors were resting at Little Round Top when a haggard old man in a union uniform approached them.

 “Rough one today, ay boys?” he said.